Undergraduate minor: communication sciences and disorders

 CSD:4186 Problems: Speech/Hearing Processes and Disordersarr.

 Independent readings or research experience through mutual arrangement between student and faculty; goals and requirements determined by participating faculty member.

 CSD:4244 Rehabilitative Audiology3 s.h.

 Theory, procedures for assessment, and rehabilitation of speech, hearing, and language deficits of people with hearing impairment.

 Emphasis on elementary grades; usually taken in conjunction with EDTL:4192, which provides approximately 70 hours of supervised clinical practice in elementary schools.
 Recommendations: primarily for communication sciences and disorders majors.
 Same as EDTL:5104.

 CSD:5135 Foundations of Clinical Practice I2 s.h.

-	Basic concepts of clinical practice, including models of diagnosis, fundamentals of clinical data collection and measurement, treatment planning, professional writing.
-Offered fall semesters.
+Basic concepts of clinical practice including models of diagnosis, fundamentals of clinical data collection and measurement, treatment planning, and professional writing.
 Corequisites: CSD:4145.